ipa-mah/mesh_rgbd_rendering/README.md

 # mesh_rgbd_rendering
-This repository takes a polygon mesh (.obj, .ply) as its input, and outputs RGB-D images and pointclouds sampled from the polygon mesh
+This repository takes a texture mesh (.obj, .ply) as its input, and outputs RGB-D images and pointclouds sampled from the texture mesh

 1. Script1: generate view points, save intrinsics and cam2world poses in config.json file in folder data_path